-Maximize Offender Job Opportunities
+Maximize Job Opportunities for Incarcerated Individuals

 Criminogenic risk factors encompass personal, interpersonal and environmental issues that have the potential to contribute to criminal and antisocial behavior.
 Addressing criminogenic risk factors correlates to a reduction in recidivism.
 As discussed in the Integrated Reentry and Employment Strategies Whitepaper, by the Council of State Governments Justice Center, criminogenic risk factors such as antisocial attitudes, beliefs, peers, and personality patterns clearly affect how someone might perform in the workplace.
 The inability to gain and maintain employment is considered a criminogenic risk factor.